Banno/consumer-api-openid-connect-example/README.md

   access_token: '<lengthy-json-web-token-string>',
   expires_at: 1571334444,
   id_token: '<lengthy-json-web-token-string>',
-  scope: 'openid profile banno',
+  scope: 'openid address email phone profile banno',
   token_type: 'Bearer'
 }
 ```

 The `access_token` contains _authorization information about your application_ regarding which actions it is allowed to perform via the Banno API.
-These actions map to the scopes (e.g. `openid profile banno`).
+These actions map to the scopes (e.g. `openid address email phone profile banno`).

 The `id_token` contains _authentication information about the user_ (i.e. claims).